-Testamentary Capacity assessments are used to ascertain if a person has the capacity to make a Will.
+Testamentary Capacity Assessments are used to ascertain if a person has the capacity to make a Will.

 Testamentary capacity is not covered by the Mental Capacity Act (2005), therefore Banks v Goodfellow, another legal test is required.
-For testamentary capacity assessments, this case law is our benchmark and is included in all the accompanying reports.
+For Testamentary Capacity Assessments, this case law is our benchmark and is included in all the accompanying reports.

 We will request information such as a family tree, the size of their estate and whether they have any dependants.
-During the mental capacity assessment this information is used to verify what the client says.
-The assessor then uses the information to develop questions asked and ensures that all decisions being discussed are covered in sufficient depth.
+During the capacity assessment this information is used to verify what the client says.
+The Assessor then uses the information to develop questions asked and ensures that all decisions being discussed are covered in sufficient depth.

-Contact us.
+Please contact us.
 We will provide you with a copy of our bespoke referral form, which we will happily talk through with you.

 If there is question over someone’s capacity or there could be seen to be doubt then a capacity assessment can help ensure that the person creating or changing their Will is doing so with understanding and without duress.

 The assessment can help ensure the client continues to have a voice.
 They have an opportunity to express their wishes in a safe environment with no outside influence.

 To discuss arranging a Testamentary Capacity Assessment, please contact us.